centie22/Foudry-Tutorial/README.md

     }
 ```

-The Token used in the test code has already been deployed on the [Alfajores chain](https://alfajores.celoscan.io/address/0x865b5751bcde7e06030670b4d9d27651a25f2fcf), hence we must fork the Alfajores chain in order to interact with its functions in our local environment.

 ### Fork Celo Alfajores testnet
 There is a tonne going on in the test code, notably in the `setUp()` function, but our focus in this section is on the procedures involved in forking the Celo Alfajores testnet.
 Foundry "forge" offers two methods for supporting testing in a forked environment: